N1: Non Rapid-Eye Movement Sleep, Stage 1

 We’re not asleep yet, are we?
 Technically, yes.

 N1 may not always feel like sleep, but it is an essential phase between wakefulness and deeper sleep.
-N1 is the first and lightest stage of sleep, when “drifting off to sleep” occurs, dreams may spontaneously begin, and muscles may move in a jerky motion called hypnic jerks or sleep starts (1).
+N1 or non rapid-eye movement is the first and lightest stage of sleep, when “drifting off to sleep” occurs, dreams may spontaneously begin, and muscles may move in a jerky motion called hypnic jerks or sleep starts (1).
 Healthy sleepers spend approximately 2-5% of their sleeping time in N1 sleep.

 Note: The content on Sleepopolis is meant to be informative in nature, but it shouldn’t be taken as medical advice, and it shouldn’t take the place of medical advice and supervision from a trained professional.
 If you feel you may be suffering from any sleep disorder or medical condition, please see your healthcare provider immediately.